 Q. What can I expect from a Reiki Treatment session?

 A. The Reiki Practitioner will agree the time of the Reiki Treatment session with you beforehand.
 At the set time, if it is a distance treatment, it is adviced that you are calm and avoid distractions for the duration of the treatment.
-For a Face to Face session, you can sit or lie down.
-If you can have your eyes closed, this is best.
+You can sit or lie down for the session.
+If you can have your eyes closed, relax and be in a quiet space this is best.
 It is also adviced that you avoid alcohol before the session.
 During the treatment, you may feel heat or warming sensations, tingling, slight pulsing sensations, coldness, or have the feeling of floating.
 You may also have auditory or visual experiences, such as seeing a range of colours and shapes while your eyes are closed, or hearing different tones.
 These experiences are all completely normal.
 It is also possible for you to not feel anything at all during the session, or even to fall asleep.
 This does not mean the treatment isn’t working for you, instead it means that the way your body, mind and spirit can receive the best healing possible is for it to work on a deeper level of consciousness that cannot always be felt in a waking or surface state.
-The Practitioner will end the treatment at the agreed time.
-If it is distance treatment, a time comes when you feel as though the treatment is complete, allow yourself as much time as you may need to gather yourself and feel comfortable.
-I do recommend drinking an extra glass or two of water for the next few days to help ground the experience and detoxify, especially if you experience 'a healing crisis' (explained below).
+The Practitioner will end the treatment at the agreed time and discuss any messages or answer any questions as you gather yourself and get comfortable.
+If it is a Distance Treatment, you can send the Practitioner any questions and they may also send you a message if something came up during the session that they wish to pass on to you.
+After the Distance Treatment Session, allow yourself as much time as you may need to gather yourself and feel comfortable.
+After any Reiki Treatment session, I do recommend drinking an extra glass or two of water for the next few days to help ground the experience and detoxify, especially if you experience 'a healing crisis' (explained below).
 Reiki is a healing modality that works on the emotional, physical, mental, and spiritual aspects.
 It is Universal Life Force Energy that knows where it needs to go for the highest good.
 Your own internal intuition will help your consciousness expand to accept the Reiki treatment on the deepest levels that it needs healing.
 Your Reiki experience is always lovingly and completely tailored to you naturally, for the greatest needs at the time.

 Q. What is a Healing Crisis?